AbangAyoma/Alx-Finals/README.md

-# WriteHub
+# TechSphere

 ## Description
-**WriteHub** is a dynamic blog platform built with **Node.js** for the backend.
-It enables users to create, edit, and manage blog posts efficiently.
-The platform is designed to be responsive, making it accessible on both desktop and mobile devices.
+**TechSphere** is a dynamic tech blog platform built with **Node.js** for the backend.
+It provides a space for users to write, share, and discuss tech-related topics, similar to Medium.
+Users can post articles, read others' posts, and interact with the content.
+The platform is designed to be responsive, making it accessible across various devices.

 ## Features
-- User authentication with secure session management.
+- User authentication for secure access and session management.
 - CRUD operations for blog posts (Create, Read, Update, Delete).
-- Blog listing with pagination.
+- Tech blog listing with pagination and search functionality.
-- Search functionality for blog posts.
+- Responsive design for mobile and desktop viewing.
-- Mobile-friendly, responsive UI.
+- User-friendly interface with options to like and comment on posts.

 ## Tech Stack
 - **Front-end:** HTML, CSS, JavaScript